angular/angular/adev/src/content/guide/routing/common-router-tasks.md

 </docs-step>

-Note: You can bind all route data with key, value pairs to component inputs: static or resolved route data, path parameters, matrix parameters, and query parameters.
+NOTE: You can bind all route data with key, value pairs to component inputs: static or resolved route data, path parameters, matrix parameters, and query parameters.

 If you want to use the parent components route info you will need to set the router `paramsInheritanceStrategy` option:
 `withRouterConfig({paramsInheritanceStrategy: 'always'})`